Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Anxiety and depressive symptoms intensify

-This helps explain why mental health disorders frequently coexist with inflammatory and autoimmune conditions—and why therapies that enhance vagal tone can improve both psychological and physical symptoms.
+This relationship helps explain why mental health conditions frequently coexist with inflammatory and autoimmune disorders—and why therapies that enhance vagal tone often improve both psychological and physical symptoms simultaneously.

 Red Light Therapy, Mitochondria, and Gut–Brain Signaling